Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: Existing Approaches to estimate and project TFR and mCPR

 \subsection{Modern Contraceptive Prevalence Rate: the Family Planning Estimation Model}

-As a case study, we consider the Modern Contraceptive Prevalence Rate (mCPR) indicator for married or in-union women, defined as the proportion of married or in-union women of reproductive age within a population who are using (or whose partner is using) a modern contraceptive method.
-The Family Planning Estimation Model (FPEM) is a Bayesian hierarchical model that has been used to generate projections of mCPR in countries \citep{alkema2013national, cahill2018modern}.
+The Modern Contraceptive Prevalence Rate (mCPR) indicator for married or in-union women is defined as the proportion of married or in-union women of reproductive age within a population who are using (or whose partner is using) a modern contraceptive method.
 Data on mCPR is typically derived from surveys in which participants report whether they or their partner are currently using a modern contraceptive method.
 Such surveys may be conducted by international organizations or by local organizations or governments.
 The UN Population Division has compiled a database of mCPR surveys in countries, subnational regions, and territories \citepalias{un_desa2021}.
 We will refer to the geographic units included in the database generically as ``countries", although the data includes several subnational regions or territories.
 Data sources include the Demographic and Health Survey Program (DHS), Performance Monitoring for Action (PMA), UNICEF Multiple Indicator Cluster Surveys (MICS), and other national and international surveys.
 The UNPD preprocesses the microdata from each survey to yield country-level estimates of mCPR for the time period covered by the survey, taking into account the complex sampling design of each survey.
 The preprocessing may also yield a measure of the uncertainty in the mCPR estimate owed to the survey design, which we refer to as \textit{sampling error}.

 One of the primary challenges in modeling mCPR is posed by the wide range of data availability across countries.
 In the analysis dataset, availability ranged from a high of $n=34$ observations for Indonesia and a low of $n=1$ observations for $23$ areas.
 Figure \ref{fig:data-availability} shows data for six areas, including 3 with relatively high availability (Bangladesh, Indonesia, Kenya) and 3 with relatively lower availability (Guinea, South Africa, Swaziland).